 While the proof above guarantees recovery of the optimal points using FUES, some of the required assumptions may be rather abstract to verify in practice.
 Assumptions 1 - 2 are straightforward to satisfy if there are finitely many periods and the problem is smooth - as is the case in the first two applications we have considered.
 Assumption 3 implies that grid sizes play an important role in allowing one to identify discontinuities (as is the case with any discrete-continuous EGM method), and large grid points may be required to pick up the correct location of discontinuities.
 Assumptions 5 - 6 are more abstract, although the forward and backward scans (see Figure 5 and subsequent discussion) implemented by FUES and the inclusion of approximate crossing points serve as good approximations of these assumptions as demonstrated in Section 2.1.
-In particular, the forward scan addresses the violation of Assumption 6 - item 1.
-Finally, note that Assumption, item 2. will be satisfied for a fine enough grid size.
+In particular, the forward scan addresses the violation of Assumption 6 - item 2., while the backward scan addresses the violation of Assumption 6 - item 1.
+Finally, note that Assumption, item 2. will be satisfied for a fine enough grid size.14